libgd/libgd/src/readme.txt

           containing more than 256 characters should work if the gdImageString16 and gdImageStringUp16 routines are used.

-   Improvements to the "webgif" example/utility
+   Improvements to the "webpng" example/utility
-          The "webgif" utility is now a slightly more useful application.
+          The "webpng" utility is now a slightly more useful application.
           Thanks to Brian Dowling for this code.

    Corrections to the color resolution field of GIF output